0xck/diploma/README.md

 - using sudo/root privileges for force installation
 - install modules with system software manager

-_Actually there is one more way is using virtual python environment, but it makes additional complication in app usability that is the reason I do not recommend this way for people who do not what is it and how do use it._
+_Actually there is one more way is using virtual python environment, but it makes additional complication in app usability that is the reason I do not recommend this way for people who do not what is it and how to use it._

 ### Redis server
 >Redis queue feature is used by some components of app for making different tasks in background.